How Old is the Earth? (The Gap Theory vs. Young Earth Creationism, Plus other Theories)

 Basically, the deeper you go into the gap theory the more creative you have to get and the further you wander from obvious scriptural truth.
 That’s when I jumped ship.
 (That said, I suppose it’s possible to hold to the gap theory without supporting the idea of a pre-Adamic race or the odd notion that demons are the wandering spirits of this supposed race, although I haven’t researched this possibility to see if it’s scripturally plausible).

 The last piece of evidence was how the timetable of events since God created the Universe and Earth tie into the six days of creation and one day of rest, keeping in mind that a thousand years to God are like a day to us (2 Peter 3:8).
-As such, the first 6000 years of planet Earth correspond to the six days of creation whereas the thousand-year reign of Christ corresponds to the seventh day of rest (for details on the millennial reign of Christ see this teaching).
+As such, the first 6000 years of planet Earth correspond to the six days of creation whereas the thousand-year reign of Christ corresponds to the seventh day of rest (for details on the millennial reign of Christ see this article).
 After this the eternal age of the new Heavens and new Earth begin (Revelation 21-22).
 Here’s an illustration of what I mean in very general terms (click to enlarge):

 This diagram shows the proverbial big picture — God’s plan for the ages in basic terms.
 For instance, the New Testament kicked-started with the ministry of John the Baptist circa 29 AD (Luke 16:16), Christ died circa 33 AD and the Church officially started in 33 AD on the Day of Pentecost, 50 days later.